 I hate daylight savings time.
 It’s a silly fiction.
 Okay, all human timekeeping systems are a fiction, but dammit, why can’t we just stay consistent with them instead of monkeying with them twice a year?

-I want a subscription to.
+I want a subscription to this magazine.
 Really.
 I haven’t seen it on the shelves in any bookstores yet, though, and I don’t usually subscribe to anything sight unseen.